MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ## Determine where you want to store your assets
 <a name="CDNStoreAssets"> </a>

-The CDN fetches your assets from a location called an origin.
-For Office 365, an origin is a SharePoint library or folder that is accessible by a URL.
+The CDN fetches your assets from a location called an _origin_.
+An origin can be a SharePoint site, document library or folder that is accessible by a URL.
 You have great flexibility when you specify origins for your organization.
 For example, you can specify multiple origins or a single origin where you want to put all your CDN assets.
 You can choose to have both public or private origins for your organization.
 Most organizations will choose to implement a combination of the two.

 If you define hundreds of origins, it will likely have a negative impact on the time it takes to process requests.
 We recommend that you limit the number of origins as much as possible.